 "Black Water" by The Doobie Brothers.

 Answer: "Black Water" by The Doobie Brothers.
-"What a Fool Believes" was written by Michael McDonald and Kenny Loggins.
+Other #1 hit: "What a Fool Believes", written by Michael McDonald and Kenny Loggins.
 Great memories from Phi Chi Medical Fraternity in '75 - seems like every stereo in the house was playing "Black Water" simultaneously!
+When our dear daughter Gina studied at DePaul in Chicago, we used to call her when on our way to visit her and we'd tell her, "we're crossing the Mighty Mississippi".
+One time we got distracted and forgot to call her - she actually got mad at us!
+I was never a fan of the Michael McDonald Doobies.
+I much prefer their original lineup.

 https://www.youtube.com/watch?v=m4oZCtfmh44&list=RDm4oZCtfmh44&start_radio=1